Indu-Devarapalli/LaundaryApp/README.md

 ### Laundry Service
 * **Price Calculation**: Based on the selected category, clothes type, and services, the price is displayed for the user.
 * **Address and Time Selection**: Users can add their address, and select pick-up and delivery dates and times.
-* **Place Orde**r: After selecting the service and providing the required details, users can place an order.
+* **Place Order**: After selecting the service and providing the required details, users can place an order.
 ### Firebase Integration
 * **User Authentication**: Firebase Authentication ensures secure login and registration.
 * **User Data Storage**: Firebase Firestore is used to store user login credentials, addresses, and orders.